askowno/EPL_terr/README.md

 -   ***e = ecosystem type target % X a*** *[note if no ecosystem specific targets are available then use 30% to align with GBF target]*

-[The extent of of each type within the PA network was adjusted for habitat loss and invasion:]{.underline}
+The extent of of each type within the PA network was adjusted for habitat loss and invasion:

 The natural remaining extent within the PA network (c) was **adjusted downwards** (**f**) by subtracting 70% of the invaded extent (**d**) within the PA network.
 This step ensures that effectiveness of PA network is accounted for to a degree by preventing areas heavily degraded by invasive alien plants from fully contributing to ecosystem representation targets.

 -   ***f = c - ( 0.7 X d )*** [note for this analysis the invasives data are estimated to represent \>= 70% severity of biotic disruption]

-[Ecosystem Protecection Level Classes:]{.underline}
+[Ecosystem Protection Level Classes:]{.underline}

 -   Well Protected (WP); target met or exceeded; ***f \>= e***